-- 1. To setup the development environment.

-- 2. To create a sample android application.

-- 3. To understand the various parts of an android project.

-- 4. To use the Android Emulator.

-- 5. To Install and Run the application on a physical device.

-- 1. Create a Hello World App.
+- Setup the Development Environment. - Create a sample Android Application. - Understand the various parts of an Android Project. - Use the Android Emulator. - Install and run the application on a physical device. - Create a simple User Interface. - 1.
+Create a Hello World App.
 Run the App on the Emulator and on the Physical Device. - 2.
 Create an App to accept the user's name and to greet him/her. - 3.
 Create a Book List App, an App that allows a user to view and edit a list of jokes. - 4.
 Extend the Book List App to allow the user to give ratings to books, delete books, upload book names to a server, and download book names from a server. - 5.
 Create a GPS recording App called Walkabout.
 The purpose of the application is to allow users to record their GPS location information as they travel.
 While the application records the user's GPS data, it displays it back to the user in the form of a path drawn on top of a Google Map.
-While recording data, the user can launch a camera activitythat will capture and store pictures on an SD-Card.
+While recording data, the user can launch a camera activity that will capture and store pictures on an SD-Card.
 When finished recording, the application gives the user the option of storing the current GPS data as a private application file to be loaded and displayed at a later time. - 6.
 Develop an App named AppRater that suggests other Applications for users to download and try.
 The purpose of the application is to share fun and interesting applications with other users.
 The users can then rate the applications. - 7.
 Develop an Application that demonstrates the following features of the Mobile OS Framework: - a.
 How to send SMS text messages. - b.
 How to monitor motion of the device through the Accelerometer.
 When the application starts up, the user is presented with an Activity that allows them to choose which feature they would like to demo by pressing one of two buttons, either SMS or Accelerometer monitoring.
 When the user hits one of the buttons, it launches the Activity for the selected demo.